 You’re not going to own land that is located on site at a public or private university.
 Purchasing student housing as an investment means that you are going to be looking at properties close by those educational institutions.
 The closer you get to the university, the more you can charge for rent.

 That doesn’t mean you are going to price gouge the students.
 You are going to charge competitive rates.
 It is just possible to charge more for conveniently located properties.
-Students want to be as close to campus as possible for an easy commute.
+Students don’t ant to be driving vans, they want to be as close to campus as possible for an easy commute.

 Look at properties that contain multiple bedrooms.
 These are more ideal because you can get more rent overall.
 You’re also going to make the place more affordable for students, as they can come together to rent a place to live with roommates.
 It’s a win-win situation.